UAV-Enabled Data Collection for Wireless Sensor Networks with Distributed Beamforming: Introduction

-Motivated by this, this paper focuses on a new UAV-enabled data collection system with distributed beamforming, in which the UAV collects data from multiple single-antenna sensors via the distributed beamforming.
-Different from the existing works focusing on the adaptive-rate transmissions at the sensors, we consider two scenarios with the adaptive-rate and fixed-rate transmissions, respectively.
+Different from the existing works focusing on the adaptive-rate transmissions at the ground devices, we consider two scenarios with the adaptive-rate and fixed-rate transmissions.
 These two scenarios may correspond to the delay-tolerant applications (e.g., for delay-insensitive measurement information delivery) and the delay-sensitive applications (e.g., for real-time video delivery), respectively.
-For the two scenarios, our objectives are to maximize the average data-rate throughput and minimize the transmission outage probability, respectively, by jointly optimizing the UAV's trajectory design and the sensors' transmit power allocation over time, subject to the UAV's flight speed constraints and the sensors' individual average power constraints.
-However, due to the infinite number of optimization variables for the sensors' power allocation and UAV's trajectory over continuous time, how to jointly optimize them is a difficult problem.
+For the two scenarios, our objectives are to maximize the average data-rate throughput and minimize the transmission outage probability, respectively, by jointly optimizing the UAV's trajectory design and the GNs' transmit power allocation over time, subject to the UAV's flight speed constraints and the GNs' individual average power constraints.
+However, due to the infinite number of optimization variables for the GNs' power allocation and UAV's trajectory over continuous time, how to jointly optimize them is a difficult problem.